ross-alexander/dq/characters/items/items.md

 ## Kausia of Fate

 Felt cap made by the 3 Fates (Moirai).
-When worn on the head may be sacrificed to avoid any fate as a free action.
+When worn on the head may be sacrificed to avoid any fate as a free action [Used 3.2.2025].

 ## Hot Stone